yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/README.md

 - Camera

 - Fn shortcut keys

+## What You Have to Do

+- SMBIOS Settings

+- Add Device Properties Network Controller(WiFi) because i removed

 With OpenCore Configrator you should definitely set your SMBIOS settings because the config does not contain SMBIOS information MacBook Pro 14.1